Coluber constrictor foxii

-As their common name suggests, the blue racer is a very fast snake that can move at speeds of almost 7 Km or 4,3 mph, even so far from the lighting speed of the highly venomous black mamba.
+As their common name suggests, the blue racer is a very fast snake that can move at speeds of almost 7 Km or 4,3 mph, even so far from the lightning speed of the highly venomous black mamba.

 They are active during daytime and prefer to spend most of their time on the ground, but are known to forage both on ground and trees.
 The blue racers are known to hibernate in large groups during the cold winter months.

 When hunting they hold up their heads up and move very fast through brushes using their keen eyesight.
 The blue racer will try to escape into the bush and may even climb into low bushes or small trees if threatened.
 Even though they are non-venomous, they are still very capable of inflicting a painful bite if cornered.

 We usually catch only a glimpse of them as they disappear quickly through the vegetation.
 When threatened, they vibrate their tails to make a buzzing sound that works as a warning and for that reason are often mistaken for rattlesnakes.

 Their length ranges between 35 to 60 inches (90 to 152 cm) and it's one of the largest snakes found in Ontario.

 The underbelly color is a creamy white, the backside varies from a brilliant blue (hence their common name) to a dull gray and they have light brown to gray dorsum.

-Some of the large birds of prey like the red-tailed hawk, northern harrier, and great horned owl are amongst its predators but they are also preyed on by coyotes, foxes, raccoons, dogs and various wild Cats.
+Some of the large birds of prey like the red-tailed hawk, northern harrier, and great horned owl are amongst its predators but they are also preyed on by coyotes, foxes, raccoons, dogs and feral house cats or wild cats.